 Deciding how much to borrow

 The amount you will be able to borrow will depend on:

 - Your cost of attendance as determined by the University - The University will prepare a Cost of Attendance (CoA) for you, using the federal guidelines.
-The CoA includes your tuition fees, living allowance, overseas health cover, and computer allowance (a one-off payment).
+The CoA includes your tuition fees, living allowance and overseas health cover.
 An estimated CoA can be issued to you before you apply for your loan.
 To request your CoA please submit an online support request via Ask Flinders.

 - Whether you are a dependent/independent undergraduate student or graduate student - if you are applying for a Direct Loan please refer to the table above for the loan amounts you can borrow.

 - What type of loan you are applying for - if you are applying for a Direct Loan you can only borrow within the amounts specified in the table above.
 However you may be eligible for a Grad PLUS Loan or a Private loan to the full amount of your Cost of Attendance (CoA).

 Your Cost of Attendance (CoA) is an estimate of the costs you will incur during an academic year.
 The CoA will be issued to you with your Flinders University financial aid award offer letter; the CoA specifies the amount that you may borrow.